 The Pileated Woodpecker is an impressive bird, due in part to its large size, which is comparable to a crow.
 It is the second-largest woodpecker in North America, second only to the Ivory Billed Woodpecker, which is nearly extinct.
 In spite of the Pileated Woodpecker's size, it is an agile and shy bird, making it difficult to stalk.
 The bird has a bright red crest, long, heavy beak and large white linings under its wings, which are visible when the bird is in flight.
 The differences between the male and female woodpeckers are subtle.
 To observe these elusive birds is memorable.

 Variations in the Crest

 Peculiar to the woodpecker family is their ability to excavate trees while nesting.
 They are able to do this because of their sturdy beaks and the fluid that cushions their brains while they excavate.
 Woodpeckers' cavities are round or oval, except for the cavities made by the Pileated Woodpecker.
 Their cavities are either square or rectangular.
-The male Pileated Woodpecker does most of the excavating.
-Even though the female assists the male, it is the male who does most of the excavating when building the nest.
+The male does most of the excavating.
+Even though the female Pileated Woodpecker assists the male, it is the male who does most of the excavating when building the nest.

 The female Pileated Woodpecker lays a clutch of four to six eggs in a tree cavity.
-Both the male and the female feed and watch over their young for the first four weeks, until the young leave the nest.
+Both the male and the female woodpeckers feed and watch over their young for the first four weeks, until the young leave the nest.
 The female sleeps in the cavity with the young at night, while the male will sometimes sleep in a cavity that they had previously inhabited.
 These cavities typically measure about 3 1/2-inches in diameter.
 Characteristic of these cavities is that they are more square in shape than the round cavities typical of other woodpeckers.